-And, now, that you have the ‘springboard‘ for the plot, dear Reader, the following small snippet from the book should make sense.
+And, now that you have the ‘springboard‘ for the plot, dear Lector, the following small snippet from the book should make sense.

 In this small extract, Geoffrey – also known as GPL – has fallen asleep in his chair, whilst GT – the mysterious Gentle Traditionalist – is praying.

 He dreams of being in a large church and the priest is the Gentle Traditionalist.